shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-pos-bridge-sdk.md

 ![mapped image](../../../.gitbook/assets/erc1155-pos-mapped.png)

-As you may notice, the contract address in Goerli and Mumbai is not the same.
+As you may notice, the contract addresses on Goerli and Mumbai are different.
 Let's remember to add it to Metamask so it shows up when we are connected to Mumbai as well.

-1. Open Metamask
+1. Open Metamask.
-2. Select the Mumbai testnet from the list of available networks
+2. Select the Mumbai testnet from the list of available networks.
-3. Add Token
+3. Add Token.
-4. Paste the contract address there (`0x7242B6E18F85DB7b2A19d027e0b81Dcf6637C68b`)
+4. Paste the contract address there (`0x7242B6E18F85DB7b2A19d027e0b81Dcf6637C68b`).

 We don't yet have any tokens in Mumbai.
 We can transfer some across the bridge and check our balance again afterward.